ringcentral/ringcentral-api-docs/docs/voice/quick-start.md

     ### Create and edit ringout.js

     Create a file called `ringout.js`.
-Be sure the values in your `.env` file have been set properly, including the `RINGOUT_RECIPIENT` variable.
+Be sure the values in your `.env` file have been set properly.

     ```javascript
     {!> code-samples/voice/quick-start.js !}